 Hardware write protection is disabled when the device is delivered.
-See Write protection with write protection switch $\rightarrow \supseteq$.
+See Using the write protection switch $\rightarrow \square$.

 2.4.2 Protecting access with a password

 Different passwords are available to protect write access to the device parameters or access to the device through the WLAN interface: